-Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network Home and bath safety devices Combined with food, OTC and utility bill credit amount You can also use your OTC credit on covered home and bath safety devices like bathmats, grab bars and shower chairs.
-Home shipped food, OTC products and home and bath safety devices are available nationwide.
-You can use your credit at thousands of participating stores or place an order online.
+Services that are covered for you What you must pay when you get these services You can also use your OTC credit on covered home and bath safety devices like bathmats, grab bars and shower chairs.
+Home shipped food, OTC products and home and bath safety devices are available You can use your credit at thousands of participating stores or place an order online.
 Home shipping is free and there is a \$35 minimum to place an order.
-You can also use your credit to pay eligible utility bills from network companies online or at your local Walmart MoneyCenter or Customer Service Desk.
-Visit the UCard Hub at myUHCMedicare.com to find participating stores, check your balance, place an order online or pay utility bills.

-Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network Partial hospitalization services and Intensive outpatient services "Partial hospitalization" is a structured program of active psychiatric treatment provided as a hospital outpatient service, or by a community mental health center, that is more intense than the care received in your doctor's or therapist's office and is an alternative to inpatient hospitalization.
-Intensive outpatient service is a structured program of active behavioral (mental) health therapy treatment provided in a hospital outpatient department, a community mental health center, or a rural health clinic that is more intense than the care received in your doctor's or therapist's office but less intense than partial hospitalization. \$0 copayment each day for Medicare-covered benefits. \$0 copayment or 30% coinsurance each day for Medicare-covered benefits.
-You pay these amounts until you reach the out- of-pocket maximum.
-Personal emergency response system With a personal emergency response system (PERS), help is only a button press away.
-A PERS device can quickly connect you to the help you need, 24 hours a day in any situation.
-It's a lightweight, discreet button that can be worn on your wrist or as a pendant.
-It's also safe to wear in the shower or bath.
-Depending on the model you choose, it may even automatically detect falls.
-Provided by: Lifeline \$0 copayment A home-delivered device is available nationwide through Lifeline.
+You can also use your credit to pay eligible utility bills from network companies online or at your local Walmart MoneyCenter or Customer Service Desk. nationwide.
+Visit the UCard Hub at myuhc.com/communityplan to find participating stores, check your balance, place an order online or pay utility bills.
+Partial hospitalization services and Intensive outpatient services \$55 copayment each day for Medicare-covered benefits.
+"Partial hospitalization" is a structured program of active psychiatric treatment provided as a hospital outpatient service, or by a community mental health center, that is more intense than the care received in your doctor's or therapist's office and is an alternative to inpatient hospitalization.
+You pay these amounts until you reach the out-of-pocket maximum.
+Intensive outpatient service is a structured program of active behavioral (mental) health therapy treatment provided in a hospital outpatient department, a community mental health center, a Federally qualified health center, or a rural health clinic that is more intense than the care received in your doctor's or therapist's office but less intense than partial hospitalization.
+Physician/practitioner services, including doctor's office visits Covered services include: